-The Anna M. Pearson Bursary was established by the late Mr. Fred Pearson, to aid deserving undergraduates in pharmacy who have a good scholastic record.
+The Anna M. Pearson Bursary was established by the late Mr. Fred Pearson to provide aid to deserving undergraduates in pharmacy who have a good scholastic record.

 Pharmacy GRADitude Bursary

 The Pharmacy GRADitude Bursary will be awarded to an undergraduate pharmacy student registered in Year 4 of the program who demonstrates financial need.
 The recipient must have been involved in UPS or Class Council while registered in Year 3.